 - Discovery and Developmental Therapeutics

-He received his MD at the State University of New York, Downstate Medical College, Brooklyn, NY, in 1994; completed his surgical residency at Vanderbilt University, where he won numerous teaching awards; and he completed both research and clinical fellowships at Memorial Sloan-Kettering Cancer Center, New York, NY.
+Dr. Kooby received his MD at the State University of New York, Downstate Medical College in Brooklyn, New York.
+He completed his surgical residency at Vanderbilt University in Nashville, Tennessee, where he won numerous teaching awards; and he completed both research and clinical fellowships at Memorial Sloan-Kettering Cancer Center in New York, NY.

 Dr. Kooby focuses on multi-center, collaborative clinical outcomes research pertaining to gastrointestinal malignancies.
 He co-founded an active multi-institutional consortium for studying pancreatic tumors and pancreatic surgery, with Emory taking the lead on several high-impact studies.
 He also collaborates across Emory schools to analyze data from the National Cancer Data Base (NCDB).